How SAFEs Convert: An Interactive Guide for Founders

 - Discount, no Valuation Cap: Investor gets shares at a reduced price compared to new investors

-- Uncapped MFN (Most Favored Nation): No valuation cap and no discount SAFE, but investor automatically receives the best terms given to any subsequent SAFE investors
+- Uncapped Most Favored Nation (MFN): No valuation cap and no discount SAFE, but investor automatically receives the best terms given to any subsequent SAFE investors

 - Valuation Cap AND Discount: Investor gets the better of the two methods (note: YC no longer offers this variant as a template, but it's still common in practice)